afinemax/Astron_2024/README.md

 - [ ] Understand what Burst Parameters we can observe & measure directly, and which ones we can infer

 - [ ] Understand how to use [fitburst](https://github.com/CHIMEFRB/fitburst)
+  - [ ] Try using [fitburst](https://github.com/CHIMEFRB/fitburst) on the CHIME data I have

+- [ ] Try a Clustering algorithim for candidiates?
+Look inot DM scan

+- [ ] Test pipeline on Crab or Pulsar and see how many Bursts we recover vs miss

+- [ ] Injection Testing the pipeline

+- [ ] Try combining data with those from other telescopes to measure fringes / localization

 - [ ] Observe FRBs, but more likely pulsars.